gavine99/uppush_notifications/README.md

 * The 'main' Nextcloud Notifications app (https://github.com/nextcloud/notifications)
 * The UnifiedPush app (https://apps.nextcloud.com/apps/uppush)

-To have the best reliability for this app you need nextcloud server pull request https://github.com/nextcloud/server/pull/51800 which has been merged into mainline and will flow through to release in time.
-Until then you can patch it in yourself quite easily.

 ## Installation

 Install into your Nextcloud apps directory and, as Admin, enable the app.
 There are no settings.